desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 1. Registries and registrars SHOULD provide a another (e.g., manual) channel for DS maintenance in order to enable recovery when the Child has lost access to its signing key(s).
 This out-of-band channel is also needed when a DNS operator does not support DS automation or refuses to cooperate.

-2. When DS update requests SHOULD be executed immediately, whether they are received through EPP or another interface interface.
+2. DS update requests SHOULD be executed immediately after verification of their authenticity, regardless of whether they are received in-band or via an out-of-band channel.

 3. Only when the entire DS record set has been removed, SHOULD DS automation be suspended, in order to prevent accidental re-initialization of the DS record set when the registrant intended to disable DNSSEC.

-4. In all other cases where a non-empty DS record set is provisioned out-of-band (e.g., manually) or via EPP (including after an earlier removal), DS automation SHOULD NOT (or no longer) be suspended.
+4. In all other cases where a non-empty DS record set is provisioned through whichever channel, DS automation SHOULD NOT (or no longer) be suspended (including after an earlier removal).

 5. In the RRR model, if the registry performs DS automation, the registry SHOULD notify the registrar of all DS updates (see also Recommendation 4 under {{reporting}}).